shekeriev/gitops-and-k8s/README.md

 ![image](README.png)

 The actual demonstration uses a single all-in-one Kubernetes cluster created with ***minikube***.
 Of course, another setup, either on-premises or in the cloud, could be used.
 Depending on the difference, the demo script/steps may need some adjustment.

+## Video

+A recording of the actual presentation (with a tiny demo part - just a portion of the steps described in this repository) will be published by **Dev.bg** on their channel(s).

+A separate recording of the complete demo that will give you a basis for comparisson between **Flux CD** and **ArgoCD** is (will be, after 22.06) available here: <https://www.youtube.com/@DimitarZahariev>

+For best experience watch both and go over the demo steps alone. :)

 ## Related content